by Fedwa Wazwaz, Engage Minnesota

 Educational Presentations Available

-For speakers or presentations on the life of Prophet Muhammad, upon him peace and blessings, contact the Islamic Resource Group, an educational outreach organization in the Twin Cities.
+For speakers or presentations on the life of Prophet Muhammad, upon him peace and blessings, contact the Muslim American Society, Minnesota Chapter.